-When you execute a legal document called a Pa Power of Attorney, you are authorizing another individual to make certain decisions on your behalf.
+When you execute a legal document called a power of attorney, you are authorizing another individual to make certain decisions on your behalf.
 The person who signs the document is called the principal and the person who is authorized to make decisions is known as the agent or attorney-in-fact.

 A limited power of attorney restricts the permissible activities of the agent to a specific period of time.
 For instance, if you are in the military and are being deployed overseas for six months, you can set up a limited power of attorney with an individual you trust.
 That person may be granted access to your bank account so they can pay your mortgage or other monthly expenses while you are away from home.